Things To Do in Ipoh

 Enter the small passage between the limestone of the Perak Tong Cave Temple.
 Inside opens up into an enormous space with a 12 meter high Buddha statue.

-In the back of the cave, you will find steps that lead all the way to the top of the limestone rock.
-It is a walk of 10-15 minutes to the top with the last steps being quite tough.
+In the back of the cave, you will find steps that lead to the top of the limestone rock.
+It is a walk of 10-15 minutes to the top, with the last steps being quite challenging.
 On top, you will have a view over the surrounding area.